OpenOmics/cell-seek/docs/index.md

   </a>

   <p>
     This is the home of the pipeline, cell-seek.
-Its long-term goals: to accurately ...insert goal, to infer ..insert goal, and to boldly ..insert goal like no pipeline before!
+Its long-term goals: to accurately process and analyze single cell data no pipeline before!
   </p>

 </div>